zharuosi/zharuosi.github.io/index.md

 -	Numerical simulation of the separation of oil and water in a tank (Principle Investigator)

 Considered a portion of petroleum stored under a portion of water in a tank.
-The separating process of water and petroleum was simulated using OpenFOAM with VOF method.In the next stage, the process of instilling petroleum and draining water was simulated.
+The separating process of water and petroleum was simulated by OpenFOAM.
+In the next stage, the process of instilling petroleum and draining water was simulated.

 ---